 A dietitian is a vital member of your clinical team and will assist you to work out a dietary plan that is just right for you.
-In Australia, Accredited Practising Dietitians (APDs) must be members of the Dietitians’ Association of Australia (DAA).
-You can locate a dietitian near you by visiting the DAA website.
+In Australia, Accredited Practising Dietitians (APDs) must be members of Dietitians’ Australia (DA).
+You can locate a dietitian near you by visiting the DA website.

 Is there a special diet for IBD?

 Most people with Crohn’s disease or ulcerative colitis tolerate all types of food and don’t require any dietary restrictions.
 In fact, avoiding certain foods or eliminating an entire food group can contribute to nutritional deficiencies.